How to write a business case study that wins clients 13 February 2026

 Research

 Good research lies at the heart of a successful case study.
 The information you gather shapes the whole story.
-This is the stage at which to gather as much information as you can: stats, facts, client experience, client opinions.
+This is the stage at which to gather as much information as you can: stats, facts, client experience and client opinions.
 As much as you can.
-You may not use of all it but cover all bases so you have the best messaging to choose from.
-How you do this varies.
-You may have a lot of supporting information in the form of customer information which is a good start.
+You may not use of all it but cover all bases so you have the best foundation to start from.

-To really humanise your case study, look to the lived experience of your client as well as the factual improvements.
-This can be achieved by interviewing the client either in person or via Zoom, Teams or over the phone.
+To really humanise your case study, look to the lived experience of your client as well as the factual improvements you have helped them make.
+This can be achieved by interviewing the client in person or via Zoom, Teams or over the phone.
 But first, create a list of questions asking about the before and after.
 Throw in a few extra questions too.
 This can all be backed with additional desk-based research, to ensure you have all the facts about your client’s business.
 Here’s another element not to forget: your own business.
 Check you have the most up to date points about the product or service you’re showcasing.

 Find the story

 The story is central to a powerful customer case study.
 Whichever approach you go for, you still need to uncover the narrative that defines your business as the best.
 Once you’ve done your research, it’s time to uncover the compelling story.
-Think of a key idea, theme or message.
+Think of a key theme or message.
 Is it business transformation, a sudden step into a new market or something else?
-Or you can look the other way and present a story celebrating the past of a company and how you have supported its continued success.
-Make sure this aligns with your own business messaging.
-This story should then be the core of your main case study title.
+Or you can take a different perspective and present a story celebrating the past of a company and how you have supported its continued success.

 Get customer feedback

 Once you have created your first draft, revisit it until you’re happy to share it with your client.
-The approvals process is a crucial stage in copywriting.
+This is a crucial stage.
 Wait for their feedback, then create another draft,

 Finalise

-Once your client has viewed the draft and either informed you they are happy with it or made their changes, check that you’re also happy with all the messaging.
-If so, you’re ready to finalise it ready to share it and make the most of it to win new clients!
+Once your client has reviewed the draft and either informed you they are happy with it or made their changes, check that you’re also happy with all the messaging.
+If so, you’re ready to finalise it ready to share and help you win new clients!

 Common business case study copywriting errors

-With so many important elements, business case studies can be beset with pitfalls when created with care.
+With so many important elements to consider, developing your business case study can be beset with pitfalls.
 Here are just a few of them:

 Lack of emotional impact

 Emotion is critical to a great story.
-Take your case study from the customer’s challenge at the start to their positive emotion at the end.
-The temptation to maintain professional credibility can sometimes block companies from making the most of emotion in their content.
-But that only undermines the impact of a case study.
-If you’re looking to keep your case study formal, the secret is to balance professionalism with emotion.
+The temptation to maintain professional credibility can sometimes block companies from making the most of emotion in their content and risk them failing to make a great impression If you’re looking to keep your case study formal, the secret is to balance professionalism with emotion.
 This can be done strategically with the right use of language.
 Even a strategically placed quote can achieve this.

 Too many facts

 Want your case study to be information rather than inspiration?
-Then go ahead and pack it full of facts.
-But if you would prefer to create a case study that helps win new clients, apply the use of facts and statistics strategically.
+Go ahead and pack it full of facts.
+Prefer to create a case study that helps win new clients?
+Be strategic in the way you apply the use of facts and statistics.

 Too little story

 Unless you are opting for the very simple classic case study approach, the story is not simply how you helped the client.
 Finding the real story requires digging deeper.
 So they had a problem with their systems and your business solved it?
 How?
 And what caused that problem in the first place?
-By doing more of a deep dive in your copywriting strategy, you can create a truly unique and interesting story is designed around the individual client.
+By doing more of a deep dive, you can create a truly unique and interesting story designed around the individual client.

 Inauthentic